saivishwak/SEGNet/README.md

 # Introduction
 SEGNet is an open-source, multi-platform bone segmentation and Dicom viewer with user-friendly interface.
 SEGNet provides ease in viewing Dicom data; Mouse integrations will help you to visualize Dicom in a detailed way.
-SEGNet utilizes combined power of image processing and neural nets for fast segmentation of bone from a CT Dicom data.
+SEGNet utilizes combined power of image processing and computer vision for fast segmentation of bone from a CT Dicom data.

 ![Splash](./Images/splash.png)

-# Developments

-- AI model needs to be implemented
+# Developments need to be done

 - Fullscreen mode for widgets
 - Advanced surface properties